Lev-Sec/Elastic-SIEM-Lab/README.md

 Before we get started, make sure you have the following:

- - A fully set up Microsoft Azure account
+ - A fully set up Microsoft Azure account.
  - Basic knowledge of Linux and Azure.

+# Overview of the tasks

+  - Set up a free Elastic account.
+  - Setup the Azure Kali VM.
+  - Configure the Elastic Agent on the Linux VM to collect the logs and forward it to the SIEM.
+  - Generate security events on the Kali VM.
+  - Query to find the security events in the Elastic SIEM.
+  - Create a Dashboard to visualize security events.
+  - Create alerts for security events.